apmuthu/FA24extensions/Extensions/api24/README.md

 http://YOUR_FA_URL/modules/api/category
 ````
 You should see a JSON with all you're items categories, if not check the `util.php` file for test login credentials.

+## Documentation

+See the [API Documentation](https://andresamayadiaz.github.io/FrontAccountingSimpleAPI/) for descriptions of each endpoint.

 ## Methods